Pilot 1st Lt. Andrew Capa, O-791279 (MIA / KIA) NJ

 Wartime History

-Assigned to the 13th Air Force, 347th Fighter Group, 68th Fighter Squadron.
+Assigned to the 13th Air Force (13th AF), 347th Fighter Group (347th FG), 68th Fighter Squadron (68th FS).
 No known nose art or nickname.
 When lost, engine V-1710-85 serial number 42-98446.
-Weapon serial numbers unavailable.
+Weapon serial numbers not listed in Missing Air Crew Report 690 (MACR 690).

 Mission History

-On September 6, 1943 took off from Fighter 2 Airfield on Guadalcanal for a strafing mission against Shortland, and afterwards would land at Segi Airfield.
+On September 6, 1943 took off from Fighter 2 (Kukum Field) on Guadalcanal piloted by 1st Lt.
+Andrew Capa on a strafing mission against Shortland, and afterwards would land at Segi Airfield on New Georgia.
 The weather was fair with scattered showers and broken overcast from 10-11,000'.
-This Airacobra failed to return and was listed as Missing In Action (MIA).
-Also lost was P-39N 42-18798.
+At 1:00pm over the target area, several Zeros were nearby when this Airacobra was last seen at 4,000' altitude roughly two or three miles south of Magusaiai Island (Morgusaia).

-"I last saw Lt Capa at 4,000' two or three miles south west of Morgause Island [Magusaiai].
+"I last saw Lt Capa at 4,000' two or three miles south west of Morgause Island [sic Magusaiai Island (Morgusaia)].
 His plane was under control and was not burning, smoking nor appeared to be hit by enemy fire.
 There were several Zeros near him but his altitude at the time left every possibility for bailing out or making a safe water landing, in the event he was shot down.
 Unfortunately, I was hit by enemy fire at the time, was disabled and forced to return to base and did not see Lt.
 Capa again."

 Memorials